cfalexlam/cfalexlam/README.md

 -->

 Currently a Computer Science undergraduate at the University of Hong Kong.
 Also a former medical student who made his brave decision to chase his childhood dream of becoming an engineer.

+### My own opinions and thoughts 📖

+Blog coming up soon!

+### Some interesting yet mischievous projects from me and my dearest friends...

+### Books that I have enjoyed recently 📚

+### Youtube videos I have watched 📹

+### List of Spotify Music that I listened to the most 🎵